alexknowshtml/How-To-Indy-Hall/generator/content/07-guides.md

 If you don't, but want a lesson in using GitHub (it's not as scary as it seems, promise), post a message to GroupBuzz!

-#### Suggesting Edits via Email
+#### Suggesting Edits via Hackpad

-If you're not super tech savvy, you can draft up your edits and send them to [help@indyhall.org](mailto:help@indyhall.org).
-The clearer the instructions for applying your changes, the faster we can get them in the mix!
+If you're not super tech savvy, you can draft up your edits or make suggestions on this hackpad: [https://hackpad.com/VVwPFeIwpye](https://hackpad.com/Suggested-Updates-to-Indy-Hall-Member-Guide-VVwPFeIwpye)

+**The clearer the instructions for applying your changes, the faster we can get them in the mix!**

 ---